-Assuming i.i.d two-qubit errors, the probability of an encoding error in a syndrome qubit scales with the number of two-qubit gates coupling to it.
+Assuming i.i.d. two-qubit errors, the probability of an encoding error in a syndrome qubit scales with the number of two-qubit gates coupling to it.
 Thus the weight (or {\it density}) of a stabilizer $h_\idxR \otimes s_\idxS,$ denoted $\delta_{\idxS \idxR} = \wt{h_\idxR \otimes s_\idxS},$ is the relevant quantity in computing the failure probability due to encoding errors.
-Since an even number of two-qubit errors in a syndrome qubit is self-correcting, the $(\idxS, \idxR)$-th syndrome measurement error probability is given by the series \be P_{\idxS\idxR} = \sum_{a \in O} {\delta_{\idxS \idxR} \choose a} p_e^a (1-p_e)^{\delta - a} \ee where $O = \left\{ 1, 3, \, \dots \, \delta \right\}$ is the set of odds less than (or equal to) $\delta_{\idxR\idxS}$ and the probability of an uncorrectable measurement error $P( \epT > \ltt - t_{src})$ follows a Poisson binomial distribution with probabilities $\left\{ P_{\idxS \idxR}\right\}.$
+Since an even number of two-qubit errors in a syndrome qubit is self-correcting, the $(\idxS, \idxR)$-th syndrome measurement error probability is given by the series \be P_{\idxS\idxR} = \sum_{a \in O} {\delta_{\idxS \idxR} \choose a} p_e^a (1-p_e)^{\delta_{\idxS \idxR} - a} \ee where $O = \left\{ 1, 3, \, \dots \right\}$ is the set of odd integers not greater than $\delta_{\idxS\idxR}$ and the probability of an uncorrectable measurement error $P( \wt{\epT} > \ltt - t_{src})$ follows a Poisson binomial distribution with probabilities $\left\{ P_{\idxS \idxR}\right\}.$

-\subsubsection{Error Detection and Localization}
+\subsection{Error Detection and Localization}